The Ratemaking Process

 Two-Step Process

-The determination of revenue requirement focuses on four factors: (1) the “rate of return” or profit the utility has an opportunity to earn; (2) the total investment or “rate base” upon which a return may be earned; (3) the accumulated and on-going depreciation of plant and equipment; and (4) the company’s reasonable and prudent operating expenses.
+The determination of the revenue requirement focuses on four factors: (1) the company’s reasonable and prudent operating expenses; (2) the total investment or “rate base” upon which a return may be earned; (3) the accumulated and on-going depreciation of plant and equipment; and (4) the “rate of return” or profit the utility has an opportunity to earn.

-The five members of the PSC read the written testimony, review exhibits and briefs, hear the cross-examination, ask the witnesses questions and weigh the evidence in order to reach a result.
+The five members of the Missouri Public Service Commission read the written testimony, review exhibits and briefs, hear the cross-examination, ask the witnesses questions and weigh the evidence in order to reach a result.

 Reviewing The Record